Professional Counselling & Therapy for Anxiety in Singapore

 Evidence-Based Techniques for Anxiety Management

-Therapists primarily use Cognitive Behavioral Therapy (CBT), a method that helps clients identify and shift negative thought patterns contributing to anxiety.
+Cognitive Behavioral Therapy (CBT) is a method that helps clients identify and shift negative thought patterns contributing to anxiety.
 This technique also incorporates mindfulness practices that help promote relaxation and grounding.

 Addressing Different Types of Anxiety Disorders